Friday, June 13, 2:15a.m

-As Mel crunched the ice, he checked on the waitress’s progress.
+As Mel crunched the ice, he checked on the waitress's progress.
 Three tables away, she moved with the grace of a dancer, all the while avoiding groping hands.
 She drew closer and peeked at him from under her thick false lashes.
 An unmistakable invitation shone in her blue eyes.
 Her scent, a tangy citrus aroma, cranked up his desire.
 She smiled, revealing even white teeth.
-Mel returned the gesture, careful not to flash his own.
+Mel returned the gesture, but careful not to flash his teeth.

 Maybe he would line-up a little pleasure.
 And as always, when it was over, he'd wipe himself from her memory.
 Same drill, different night.

-Yet he couldn’t muster any enthusiasm.
+Yet, he couldn't muster any enthusiasm.
 He was sick of the anonymity of it.
 He wanted more.
-Wanted to wake up next to someone, wanted someone to share his life with.
+Wanted to wake up next to someone.
+Wanted someone to share his life with.
 Hell, at the very least he wanted someone to remember him.

 Years ago, he had known the contentment of joining his life with another.
-He and his wife had shared a strong emotional tie—one that can only be achieved through love.
+He and his wife had shared a strong emotional tie--one that can only be achieved through love.
 But his father had made damn sure their love and happiness ended in tragedy.